 The Characteristics of a Sociopath

 A sociopath is also known as having anti-social personality disorder.
 Someone with this mental illness may be a pathological liar and manipulative, showing emotions only when it is helpful to do so.
 Like any other disorder, people with anti-social personality disorder are on a spectrum ranging from mild to severe.
-According to Psychology Today, you may see a sociopath is:
+According to Psychology Today, signs of a sociopath boyfriend or girlfriend may include:

 - Talented con-man

 Mayo Clinic notes this disorder is associated with severe early childhood trauma, genetic factors or a combination of the two.
 Symptoms can be present during early childhood, but most individuals don't run into problems until they are teenagers.
 Many teens will first be diagnosed with conduct disorder, followed by anti-social personality disorder after they turn 18.

 Although the majority of people who have this diagnosis are men, women too may struggle with this disorder.
 Research, published in the journal Personality Disorders, shows a three to one prevalence ratio, with women presenting as less violent than men, but more aggressive.

 A Relationship With a Sociopath

 Life with a sociopath starts out spectacular.
 With his dazzling charm, he will work diligently to win your love and trust.
 Once he has captured you under his spell, he will begin using you to get whatever he wants when he wants it.